Speaker

 SELECT statements have a reputation for being very easy to write, but hard to write very well.
 This session will take you through ten of the most problematic patterns and anti-patterns when writing queries and how to deal with them all.
 Loaded with live demonstrations and useful techniques, this session will teach you how to take your SQL Server queries mundane to masterful.

-Let’s face it.
-You can effectively do your job of writing code of how SQL Server works.
-Many great developers, DBAs, and architects get their day-to-day work completed on time and with reasonable quality while never really knowing what’s happening behind the scenes of their computer systems.
-But if you want to take your dev skills to the next level, it’s critical to know SQL Server’s internal processes and architecture.
+Many great developers, DBAs, and architects get their day-to-day work completed on time and with reasonable quality while never fully understanding what’s happening behind the scenes of their database systems.
+But if you want to take your database skills to the next level, it’s critical to know SQL Server’s internal processes and architecture.
 This session will answer questions like:

 - What are the various areas of memory inside of SQL Server?

-This fast paced session will take you through many aspects of the internal operations of SQL Server which you can use to ensure your code performs at its best.
+This fast paced and highly-rated session takes you through the entire lifecycle of a SQL Server transaction, revealing overlooked aspects SQL Server internals and their inner workings, which in turn you can use to ensure your code performs at its best.

 How to Design and Normalization a Relational Database